 While the skills and activities of group 4 science subjects are common to students at both SL and HL, students at HL are required to study some topics in greater depth, in the additional higher level (AHL) material and in the common options.
 The distinction between SL and HL is one of breadth and depth.

 Assessment outline-SL

-Component Overall weighting Approximate weighting of objectives (%)
+Component Overall weighting (%)

-(%) 1+2 3

-Paper 1 20 10 10
+Paper 1 20

-Paper 2 40 20 20
+Paper 2 40

-Paper 3 20 10 10
+Paper 3 20

-Internal assessmen 20 Covers objectives 1, 2, 3 and 4
+Internal assessment 20

 Assessment outline-HL